Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Omnidirectional Aerial Teleoperation

 \subsection{Data Glove}

-Data gloves are able to capture the movement of each fingers, which is the key component to leverage the dexterity of human hand.
-Generally, data gloves are equipped with many fabric-based sensors to measure the fabric's expansion and contraction as the fingers move.
-In our system, we use the stretch values of all knuckles $\boldsymbol{h}$ to determine the hand gesture.
+Data gloves can capture the movement of each finger, which is essential for leveraging the dexterity of the human hand.
+Generally, data gloves are equipped with multiple fabric-based sensors that measure the expansion and contraction of the material as the fingers move.
+In our system, the stretch values from all knuckles, denoted as $\boldsymbol{h}$, are used to determine the hand gesture.